zdszx/Hi3521DV100-/README.md

 # Hi3521DV100-
-720p camera used
+720p camera used.
 H264BSAnalyzer is recommeded to analyse the coded H264 file